 How much do you really know about payables financing?
 Back in the good ole days, if you were a construction contractor, you could do work on a handshake and payment was due upon receipt of the invoice.
-You could expect payment within a few days.
-As time progressed, owners and some general contractors (GC) decided they needed to pay you net 30, or 30 days upon the receipt of your invoice.
+You can expect payment within a few days.
+As time progressed, owners and some general contractors (GC) decided they needed to pay you net 30, or 30 days upon receiving your invoice.

 How Payables Financing Affects Subcontractors